g-claudino/UnrealDemo/pull_request_template.md

 # Description
 *Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.*

+## Blueprint/Assets changes
+*Please list all blueprints, assets and editor changes that need to be reviewed in editor*

+N/A

 ## Consequences
 *List all consequences, both negative and positive, this changes makes and other features that could be affected by these changes.*